 - Your product line does not have too much variation in price competition.

 Besides, this B2B pricing strategy isn’t suitable for SaaS businesses due to the nature of the benefits of the product/service, which already outstrips the cost of creating the product.

 Competitive pricing strategy

 The competitive pricing strategy is a strategy frequently used in the market due to its convenience.

 It’s straightforward.
 You simply need to take into account the average price of other B2B competitors in the industry for the same product.

 If you don’t know how-to, try using this formula:

 Last but not least, don’t forget to compare the price you just got to other competitors’ prices.

 Either by wanting to gain an edge of advantage in price or merely raising it for a better profit, you can subtract or add a few percent to get the final price of your product.

 This Business to Business pricing strategy is commonly used to gauge the price competitiveness of products relative to competitors, and in most cases, they are pretty accurate.

-However, their disadvantages stem from the very nature.
+However, their disadvantages stem from their very nature.

 The final price offered by this pricing strategy often lacks the accuracy in evaluating your service/product value nature.